AnsurM/saas-microfrontend/README.md

 This project serves as a practical example for:

 1. Building and integrating microfrontends using JavaScript frameworks
+2. Configuring navigation for microfrontends both in isolation and integration.
-2. Implementing independent deployment of microfrontends to AWS
+3. Implementing independent deployment of microfrontends to AWS
-3. Setting up an automated CI/CD pipeline with GitHub Actions
+4. Setting up an automated CI/CD pipeline with GitHub Actions

 ## Contributing